5GSEC/MobiFlow-Auditor/README.md

 # MobiFlow-Auditor-xApp

-MobiFlow Auditor is an O-RAN compliant xApp aiming to support ***fine-grained and security-aware statistics monitoring over the RAN data plane***, which is not solved within the default O-RAN standard and service models.
+MobiFlow Auditor is an O-RAN compliant xApp aiming to support ***fine-grained and security-aware statistics monitoring over the RAN data plane***, which is not solved by the default O-RAN standard and service models.
 We abstract such telemetry streams as **MobiFlow**, a novel security audit trail for holding mobile devices accountable during the link and session setup protocols as they interact with the base station, and interval statistics generated for tracking large-scale patterns of abuse against the base station.

 MobiFlow Auditor can drive various analyses.
 For example, it can drive expert system analysis with MobiExpert (https://github.com/5GSEC/mobi-expert-xapp).
-MobiExpert xApp that allows network operators can program stateful production-based IDS rules for detecting a wide range of cellular L3 attacks.
+MobiExpert xApp allows network operators to program stateful production-based IDS rules for detecting a wide range of cellular L3 attacks.
 It features the Production-Based Expert System Toolset ([P-BEST](https://ieeexplore.ieee.org/document/766911)) language.
 MobiFlow Auditor can also drive AI / ML-based analytics.

 To learn more about the format and structure of MobiFlow, please refer to our papers: